 moist succulent and flavorful, the pictures just don’t do it justice.

-I took one bite and realized just how badly the husband and I need to get out of this Portland snow-globe of clouds and go somewhere beautiful.
+I took one bite and realized just how badly the husband and I need to get out of this snow-globe of clouds and go somewhere beautiful.

 Aren’t those just the pretties oranges you’ve ever seen?